IT'S ALL IN YOUR MIND!

 We spend so much of our time 'in our mind', we mostly don't even know that it can play incredible tricks on our perception.
 This is because our mind has evolved way beyond its basic original required function of keeping us alive.

-I paid a visit to the Oxford Ashmolean Museum recently, accompanying a visitor to the city who has a interest in history.
-We came to the rooms displaying artefacts from man's 'prehistory', the time before written records, and it was fascinating to see how the earliest humans focused only on finding food, procreating and preserving their security.
+During a visit to the Oxford Ashmolean Museum recently, I came across the rooms displaying artefacts from man's 'prehistory', the time before written records, and it was fascinating to see how the earliest humans focused only on finding food, procreating and preserving their security.
 Our needs were that simple back then, and our minds were too.
 Over time, our minds have evolved and remarkable advances in understanding and technology have been achieved.
 But with this complexity has also come increased mental suffering.
 Why is this?

 Our thinking is still motivated by the same primordial instincts for survival, and this creates a huge amount of stress, but now, for most of us, particularly in the developed countries, the stress has become far more intellectual.
 We no longer simply compete for physical survival, we now compete on many levels; physically, socially and economically.
 The mind responds to this by seeing the need for self-interest and control, and this mutates into selfishness, and a desire for power.
 Along with this intense self-focus an inflated ego-identification can develop, and then, because ultimately our life situation, physical body and beliefs are essentially fragile in this totally unpredictable life, there builds a continuous underlying fear of failure or loss.
 This creates doubt and confusion, leading to irrational beliefs and an ever-more reactive mind response - all contributing to mental disorder.